thebyrd/torero/README.md

-# Matador
+# Torero
-Sane defaults and a simple structure, scaling as your application grows.
+Its still in progress, but the gist is that Obvious Corporation made an awesome simple MVC framework called Matador and decided not to maintain it.
+I&#8217;m just working on getting consistent documentation and an API that makes sense to me.

+Torero is a simple MVC framework for node.js that&#8217;s built on top of Matador.
+It&#8217;s made with the promise that I will actually maintain it.

-Matador is a clean, organized framework for [Node.js](http://nodejs.org) architected to suit MVC enthusiasts.
+Torero is a clean, organized framework for [Node.js](http://nodejs.org) architected to suit MVC enthusiasts.
 It gives you a well-defined development environment with flexible routing, easy controller mappings, and basic request filtering.
 It&#8217;s built on open source libraries such as [Hogan.js](http://twitter.github.com/hogan.js) for view rendering, [Klass](https://github.com/ded/klass) for its inheritance model, [Valentine](https://github.com/ded/valentine) for functional development, and [Connect](http://www.senchalabs.org/connect/) to give a bundle of other Node server related helpers.

 # Installation
 ### Get the CLI
-    $ npm install matador -g
+    $ npm install torero -g

 ### Create an app
-    $ matador init my-app
+    $ torero init app-name
-    $ cd !$ && npm install matador
+    $ cd !$ && npm install torero

 ### Start your app
-    $ node server.js
+    $ node server

 # Dancing with the Bulls
 ### Build on your app